morpheusgraphql/morpheus-graphql/README.md

 Build GraphQL APIs with your favourite functional language!

-morpheus graphql helps you to build GraphQL API in Haskell with native haskell types, all your resolvers are regular haskell functions, morpheus graphql will convert your haskell schema to graphql schema.
+morpheus graphql helps you to build GraphQL API in Haskell with native haskell types, all your resolvers are regular haskell functions, morpheus graphql will convert your haskell schema to graphql Introspection.

 # Getting Started